-Dissipation in an Atwood machine paradigm can be introduced, e.g., by imagining friction in the pulley or rope or by imagining immersion of a machine in a dense gas or a liquid.
-It is possible to imagine starting with very little added dissipation and then to increase dissipation.
+Dissipation in an Atwood's machine paradigm can be introduced, e.g., by imagining friction in the pulley or rope or by imagining immersion of a machine in a dense gas or a liquid.
+It is possible to imagine starting with very little added dissipation and then to proceed by increasing dissipation in an incremental way.

-First, suppose that equipoise versions of Atwood's machine are immersed in a liquid such as water.
-Equipoise operations remain much the same after dissipation is introduced in both equipoise versions of the paradigm.
+First, suppose that equipoise versions of Atwood's machine are immersed in a viscous liquid such as water.
+Operations remain much the same after dissipation is introduced in both equipoise versions of the paradigm.
 Two masses at rest in equipoise positions will remain at rest in a dissipative machine, the same as in a machine without dissipation.
 Equipoise positions do not change as dissipation is increased.
 Adjustments may require more energy under dissipative conditions but such energy costs are ignored in equipoise operations.
 Adjustments are slower under dissipative conditions but adjustments are never "instantaneous" and can be postponed.
 The same as prior to dissipation, an adjustment operation for a dissipative equipoise machine can be decomposed into a series of adjustments; intermediate adjustments can be postponed; and adjustments can be reversed - all without changing essential features of operations.

 In contrast to the indifference of equipoise operations to dissipation, dynamical operations of Atwood's original machine are substantially changed if dissipation is introduced.
-In a model of frictional dissipation, a new force opposes the force of gravity so that acceleration a is reduced: $a_d = a_o - cv$, where a_d denotes the acceleration in the dissipative machine; a_o denotes the acceleration in the original machine; v denotes the velocity of movement; and constant v denotes a dissipative term that provides a rational or linear relation between v and v denotes the amount v denotes the amount
+In a model of frictional dissipation, a new force opposes the force of gravity so that acceleration a is reduced: $a_d = a_o - cv$ , where $a_d$ denotes the acceleration in the dissipative machine; $a_o$ denotes the acceleration in the original machine; v denotes the momentary velocity of movement; and constant c denotes a dissipative term that provides a linear relation between v and $a_d$ .
+As v increases, frictional forces increase and $a_d$ diminishes.
+If v were to reach the amount $v_t = a_o/c$ , $a_d$ would have diminished to 0 and there would be no more acceleration.
+For this reason, $v_t$ is called the "terminal velocity."